412

 .SHORT TERM /TODAY THROUGH TUESDAY/...

-this time will top out in the upper 80s to around 90 degrees,
+are expected to top out in the mid 80s to around 90 degrees across

 &&